Villanova 35, Delaware 34

 Villanova 35, Delaware 34: John Robertson tossed three touchdown passes and Mark Hamilton kicked a 24-yard field goal with one second remaining as the host Wildcats overcame a 22-point deficit in the fourth quarter to stun the Blue Hens.

 With the Blue Hens enjoying a 34-12 lead with under nine minutes to play, Robertson connected with Joe Price on 11- and 21-yard touchdown passes.
-Robertson (19-for-28, 252 yards) found a wide-open Gary Underwood for a 25-yard score to bring Villanova (6-5, 5-3 CAA) to within two with 1:45 remaining.
+Robertson (19-for-28, 252 yards) found a wide-open Gary Underwood for a 25-yard score to bring Villanova (6-5, 5-3 Colonial Athletic Association) to within two with 1:45 remaining.

-Although the Wildcats failed to convert on their two-point attempt, they recovered the ensuing onside kick and drove to the Delaware 7 before Hamilton booted the game-winning kick.
+Although the Wildcats failed to convert on their two-point attempt, they recovered the ensuing onside kick and drove to the Delaware 7-yard line before Hamilton booted the game-winning kick.

-Trent Hurley (19-for-26, 231 yards) tossed two touchdown passes to Michael Johnson, who had eight receptions for 127 yards as Delaware (7-5, 4-4 CAA) finished its regular season on a three-game losing skid.
+Trent Hurley (19-for-26, 231 yards) tossed two touchdown passes to Michael Johnson, who had eight receptions for 127 yards as Delaware (7-5, 4-4) finished its regular season on a three-game losing skid.

-After Robertson capped a 91-yard drive to trim the Wildcats’ deficit to 14-9 at the half, Delaware went into its bag of tricks to open up the contest.
+After Robertson capped a 91-yard drive to trim the Wildcats’ deficit to 14-9 at the half, Delaware went into its bag of tricks to open up a lead.
 Jerel Harrison’s 8-yard end-around for a score provided breathing room before Hurley found Johnson on a flea-flicker 5 1/2 minutes later to give the Blue Hens a 28-12 advantage.